thenexthub/Codira/docs/archive/LangRefNew.rst

   discussion is placed in boxes like this one to clarify what is normative and what is discussion.

-This is the language reference manual for the Swift language, which is highly volatile and constantly under development.
+This is the language reference manual for the Codira language, which is highly volatile and constantly under development.
 As the prototype evolves, this document should be kept up to date with what is actually implemented.